Xyron Sticker Maker Machine

 Using Your Papillon Stickers

 I have a few ideas (as always) for ways to use your stickers.
 They are great on junk journal pages or tags.
-I love them used as faux postage stamps or seals on envelopes.
+I love them used as faux postage stamps or seals on envelopes, just peel sticker and stick!
 You could make elegant handmade cards or gift tags with these stunning butterfly images.
-Of course, you can use them on scrapbook pages too.
+Of course, you can use them on scrapbook pages too or you can make Labels.
 Please share your ideas with me in the comments!!
 What did I forget?